hanishkvc/prgs-rustland-tester-fuzzerk/README.md

   if bufmerged.s is used, then equivalent string representation of the specified src item will be used.
 This is useful especially, when writing to console or so, where user will be interested in a human readable textual form of the underlying data.

+  NOTE: bufmerged.s and bufmerged[.b] by default interpret all the data entities passed to it has string (.s) or binary buffer (bufmerged[.b]) respectively.
+However if you want to individually control whether a entity should be interpreted has a binary buffer or as a string, then using XCasting will provide the needed flexibility If required it will also allow any data entity to be interpreted has a hex string of its underlying byte values.

 ####### Local variables